 Depending on the type of treatment, the recovery period for most vaginal rejuvenation surgeries is one to three weeks.
-Non-surgical vaginal rejuvenation can cost between $500 - $1,000 while surgical options have a higher price tag of between $5,000 - $8,000.
+Non-surgical vaginal rejuvenation can cost between $500 and $1,000, while surgical options have a higher price tag ranging from $5,000 to $8,000.

 "Aesthetic surgery is increasingly becoming a genderless pursuit, with men and women alike seeking treatments," says Dr. Sweeney.
-While female breast reduction is more common, male breast removal surgery is also a popular procedure for men.
-The technical term for excess breast tissue in men is gynecomastia and men can see it due to weight gain or because their body has an imbalance of the sex hormones testosterone and estrogen.
-Gynecomastia surgery, or reduction mammaplasty, involves removing excess fat through liposuction, removing excess skin using excision techniques or a combination of the two.
+While female breast reduction is more common, male breast removal surgery is becoming a popular procedure for men.
+The technical term for excess breast tissue in men is gynecomastia and men can experience it due to weight gain or because their body has an imbalance of the sex hormones testosterone and estrogen.
+Gynecomastia surgery, or reduction mammaplasty, involves removing excess fat through liposuction, removing excess skin using excision techniques, or a combination of the two.

-Recovery time is typically between two and three weeks with full effects seen after three to six months.
-Scarring is common, but if the procedure is done properly, will likely fade over time.
+Recovery time is typically between two and three weeks with full effects showing after three to six months.
+Although scarring is common, if the procedure is done properly, it will likely fade over time.
 Male breast reduction surgery costs an average of $3,500 to $5,000 depending on the practitioner.